What is Aromatherapy?

 Each essential oil is a complex matrix of hundreds of components.
 It is the synergy of all of these compounds working together as a whole plant oil, as nature intended, that will achieve the best therapeutic effect.
 More research must focus on the therapeutics of the entire unaltered essential oil.

-Essential oils are fat-soluble substances, which may allow them to penetrate the skin.
-Research has found small amounts of essential oil constituents in the bloodstream after topical applications, but it is difficult to control how much is also inhaled during topical application.
+Essential oils are fat-soluble substances with a small molecular weight, which may allow them to penetrate the skin and be absorbed into the bloodstream.
+Research has found small amounts of essential oil constituents in the bloodstream after topical applications.
+However, since these studies do not prevent test subjects from inhaling the oils during testing, it is difficult to know whether the traces of essential oils in the bloodstream are due to absorption through the skin or inhalation.
 Again, there is just not enough research available concerning the systemic effect of essential oils when applied to the skin.

 Further research is desperately needed to determine how essential oils might affect children and women who are pregnant or breastfeeding.